by Sirius Fourside – Grow smarter: LEDs for weed, setting up right, sick plant fixes, effective nutrients, reliable seeds.

 After some time and practice, I can now grow more high-quality bud than I can use while expending a minimal amount of time and effort.

 The fact is, plants spend a lot of time not doing much.
 Or rather, they spend a lot of time doing things very slowly.
-That means that there will be stretches of time where there isn’t much for the grower to do besides give water.
+That means that there are stretches of time where there isn’t much for the grower to do besides give water every few days.

 Unfortunately, there isn’t a trick to beating the waiting game.
 Just treat these times like the perfect opportunity to practice patience, because the flowering stage requires a ton of it!